-Accounts payable and accrued liabilities decreased from \$45,092 as at July 31, 2019 to \$5,274 as at January 31, 2020.
-All amounts remain current trade payables mainly for office and administration related expenses.
+Accounts payable and accrued liabilities increased from \$143,686 as at July 31, 2020 to \$361,210 as at October 31, 2020. \$321,776 of accounts payable is related to patent application report and filing and metallurgy processing work during the last three months.

 The Company reviewed individual properties for impairment based on facts and circumstances available at the time as per International Accounting Standard (IAS) 36 and International Financial Reporting Standard (IFRS) 6.
-The Company wrote-down \$4,879,733 in capitalized exploration and evaluation costs during the fiscal year ended July 31, 2019.

 Additional information on this item is given below under "Analysis of mineral property costs".